Cardiology Nurse Practitioner Fellowship (Arizona)

 - Utilize evidence-based medicine practices using quality, cost-effective care

-- Educate patients and families regarding cardiovascular disease process, including primary and secondary cardiac prevention, while remaining cognizant of the patient's emotional, physical and cultural needs.
+- Educate patients and families regarding the cardiovascular disease process, including primary and secondary cardiac prevention, while remaining cognizant of the patient's emotional, physical and cultural needs

 - Develop organizational skills to manage a patient caseload